NathanLoPresto/orserstim/README.md

 2. Download [FrontPanel](https://pins.opalkelly.com/downloads) from OpalKelly WHICH ONE?
 XEM710.
 I'M ASSUMING THIS SHOULD BE EXPORT AND A .CSV, BUT SAY SO.

-3. Download [Registers.xlsx](https://github.com/lucask07/covg_fpga/blob/daq_v2/python/Registers.xlsx) from the GitHub WHICH ONE?
+3. Download [Registers.xlsx](https://github.com/lucask07/covg_fpga/blob/daq_v2/python/Registers.xlsx) from the GitHub I DON'T HAVE ACCESS TO THIS

 4. Create config.yaml with create_yaml and edit fields as needed